Dynasty744/coding-knowledge-notes/big-o/notes.md

-# Algorithmic complexity / Big-O / Asymptotic analysis

-## Big O Notation is used to analyze the efficiency of an algorithm as its input approaches infinity
+# Big O Notation is used to analyze the efficiency of an algorithm as its input approaches infinity

+> and is used to represent the upper bounds of a function

+## Orders of Growth

 ![complexity](/assets/images/Big-OComplexityChart.png)
 (https://www.bigocheatsheet.com/)

-### Orders of Growth
 - *O*(1) - **Constant**
     - will execute in the same amount of time regards the size of the data
     - random access of an element in an array or inserting at the beginning of linked list